 Wavy Hair with Champagne Blonde Highlights

-With a wavy cut like this, Porter says you can wear it straight, curled, braided, or natural.
-“My favorite style for these blonde highlights is a nice bouncy wave,” she notes.
+With a wavy cut like this, you can wear it straight, curled, braided, or natural.
+A favorite style for these blonde highlights is a nice bouncy wave.

 These balayage highlights are for natural brunettes who want low-maintenance upkeep.
 The initial appointment will be a bit longer and more pricey but it will pay off in the long run.
 You’ll easily go 6+ months without needing to get your pieces lightened again.